bakks/butterfish/doc/shell.intro.md

 #### Gives you GPT autosuggest

 This is like Github Copilot, but in your terminal shell.
-Butterfish Shell will autosuggest commands which you can apply with <kbd>Tab</kbd>.
+Butterfish Shell will autosuggest commands which you can apply with `Tab`.

 Like prompting, autosuggest context includes your recent history, so if ChatGPT suggested a command to you, it will likely autosuggest that to run next!